-If an administrator has integrated up.time with VMware vCenter Orchestrator (see VMware vCenter Orchestrator Integration), you can configure Action Profiles to initiate Orchestrator workflows.
+If an administrator has integrated Uptime Infrastructure Monitor with VMware vCenter Orchestrator (see VMware vCenter Orchestrator Integration), you can configure Action Profiles to initiate Orchestrator workflows.

 Orchestrator is a VMware vCenter Server add-on that allows its administrators to create workflows that automate vCenter management tasks.
-These Orchestrator workflows are open ended: all vCenter actions are available for automation through the processing of parameters and runtime arguments. up. time Action Profiles can be configured to provide input parameters to specific workflows, thus integrating vCenter management with up.time's monitoring and alerting capabilities.
+These Orchestrator workflows are open ended: all vCenter actions are available for automation through the processing of parameters and runtime arguments.
+Uptime Infrastructure Monitor Action Profiles can be configured to provide input parameters to specific workflows, thus integrating vCenter management with Uptime Infrastructure Monitor's monitoring and alerting capabilities.

-For example, if up time is monitoring memory, CPU, and hard disk use for a virtualized server, the passing of performance thresholds can trigger an Action Profile that, in turn, triggers an Orchestrator workflow that creates a new virtual machine to alleviate resource strain.
-In a converse example, if up time is monitoring a virtualized server for long periods of inactivity, a triggered Action Profile can initiate an Orchestrator workflow that shuts down the instance to free up resources.
+For example, if Uptime Infrastructure Monitor is monitoring memory, CPU, and hard disk use for a virtualized server, the passing of performance thresholds can trigger an Action Profile that, in turn, triggers an Orchestrator workflow that creates a new virtual machine to alleviate resource strain.
+In a converse example, if Uptime Infrastructure Monitor is monitoring a virtualized server for long periods of inactivity, a triggered Action Profile can initiate an Orchestrator workflow that shuts down the instance to free up resources.

-By tightly integrating up.time's monitoring and alerting with VMware vCenter Orchestrator's automated virtual environment administration, you can accelerate your organization's reaction time with virtual systems management, and map established policies to automated actions.
+By tightly integrating Uptime Infrastructure Monitor's monitoring and alerting with VMware vCenter Orchestrator's automated virtual environment administration, you can accelerate your organization's reaction time with virtual systems management, and map established policies to automated actions.

-When configuring Action Profiles, up.time communicates with Orchestrator and dynamically produces a list of all available workflows.
-(This includes any third-party workflow packages that have been installed on the Orchestrator server, including the up.time Orchestrator package.)
+When configuring Action Profiles, Uptime Infrastructure Monitor communicates with Orchestrator and dynamically produces a list of all available workflows.
+(This includes any third-party workflow packages that are installed on the Orchestrator server, including the Uptime Infrastructure Monitor Orchestrator package.)

-When a workflow is selected, and the Get Parameters button is clicked, the corresponding input parameter fields are dynamically displayed, allowing you to specify parameter values required to completely configure the workflow for execution should an up time alert initiate it.
+When a workflow is selected, and the Get Parameters button is clicked, the corresponding input parameter fields are dynamically displayed, allowing you to specify parameter values required to completely configure the workflow for execution should an Uptime Infrastructure Monitor alert initiate it.